-- The number of Behaviour Incident Sheets that a child receives will be tracked on the Record of Behaviour Incidents Log (appendix) so that SLT have a record of the number of times a child has received one. - For continual unacceptable behaviour, or in case of serious verbal or physical violence, the child may be excluded from school.
-This could take the form of a fixed-term exclusion, or on very rare occasions, may take the form of a permanent exclusion
+- The number of Behaviour Incident logs on arbor will be emailed to the SLT so that SLT have a record of the number of times a child has received one. - For continual unacceptable behaviour, or in case of serious verbal or physical violence, the child may be excluded from school.
+This could take the form of a suspension, or on very rare occasions, may take the form of a permanent exclusion